 Symptoms after ingesting the leaves include gastrointestinal problems such as stomach pains, vomiting, and nausea.
 Other symptoms also include drooling, excessive salivation, and painful mouth sores.
 Make sure to keep your plant away from your children and pets.
 Also, we recommend washing your hands always after touching your plant.

 Yes.
 It can thrive in low to medium light conditions and does well in hanging baskets or you can train them to climb trellises.
 Once this happens, you can train your plant to grow wherever you like.
 For instance, you can make them climb door frames or trellises as mentioned earlier.

 Manjula Pothos: A How-to Pothos Care Instruction

-Lastly, below are some tips on the best soil, lighting, watering, humidity, temperature, and fertilizing techniques to achieve a healthy growing Manjula Pothos plant, same as monkey face orchid.
+Below are some tips on the best soil, lighting, watering, humidity, temperature, and fertilizing techniques to achieve a healthy growing Manjula Pothos plant, same as monkey face orchid.
 Evaluate the plant is worth of caring.
 If not, you can try the other types of plants, rose of jericho is also a good option since they are easy to care for.

 - Acidic to neutral soil with a 6 to 6.5 pH level (regular houseplant soils would suffice)

 - African violet mixes are good Manjula Pothos soil mix options